Introduction

 Conclusion

-In a recent article on the CAFM-blog discusses the importance of IoT in facility management and how to avoid potential security problems.
+In a recent article on the CAFMA recent article on the CAFM blog discusses the importance of IoT in facility management and how to avoid potential security issues.
 The use of IoT offers many benefits, but also harbours risks, particularly in terms of data and system security.
 The article provides practical tips on how companies can minimise these risks.
 Read the full article here: Why the use of IoT can pose a security problem and how to avoid it.